aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 articleTitle: Find and Replace
 linktitle: Find and Replace
 type: docs
-description: "Find a string or regular expression pattern in your document and replace it with the text you want."
+description: "Find a string or regular expression pattern in your document and replace it with the text you want using Java."
 weight: 85
 url: /java/find-and-replace/
 ---